Intellectual versatility combined with incisive, pragmatic counseling and business acumen has become the hallmark of Dr.

 In addition to helping create value and commercialize her clients’ technologies, Dr. Polizzi devises strategies and defenses to fortify their patents in the event of legal challenges by competitors.
 Accordingly, she renders advice on all aspects of patent positioning, including opinions on patentability, validity, freedom of operation, infringement, and competitor IP evaluation.
-She is also often engaged in third-party challenges such as oppositions, reexaminations, inter partes reexaminations, reissues, and patent interference, as well as licensing and important litigation matters.
-On behalf of clients, Dr. Polizzi has successfully obtained valuable patent term extensions under Hatch-Waxman.
-For many of her smaller, venture-backed clients, she frequently serves as the equivalent of in-house patent counsel.
+She also works in the area of third-party challenges such as inter partes review (IPR) and oppositions.

 Dr. Polizzi is patent counsel to numerous publicly-traded and privately-held companies, with many new client relationships resulting from her strong reputation in the life sciences industry.
 Genentech, the world’s first and most successful biotechnology company, relies on Dr. Polizzi’s strategic patent counseling and prosecution services for its most difficult and challenging patent matters.
 Her work involves developing overall patent strategy, patent application drafting, and prosecution for key technologies.
 Her high-value work for Genentech also includes strategic assessment of key and novel technologies as well as patent litigation support and advisement.